IOS version history: iOS 26

-iOS 26 was introduced on June 9, 2025, as the first iOS version to use Apple's new year-based versioning scheme.
-It introduces Liquid Glass, the first major redesign of the operating system since iOS 7, based around the element of glass.
-The design language extends to all of Apple's other platforms, including iPadOS, macOS, watchOS, tvOS and visionOS, marking the first time Apple has used a unified design language across all of their operating systems. iOS 26 drops support for the iPhone XS and XS Max and iPhone XR, resulting in the end of support for A12 Bionic–based devices.
+iOS 26 was announced on June 9, 2025, and released on September 15, as the first version of iOS to use Apple's new year-based versioning scheme.
+It introduced Liquid Glass, the first major redesign of the operating system since iOS 7, based around the element of glass.
+The design language extends to all of Apple's other platforms, including iPadOS, macOS, watchOS, tvOS and visionOS, marking the first time Apple has used a unified design language across all of their operating systems. iOS 26 drops support for the iPhone XS and XS Max and iPhone XR, resulting in the end of support for devices that include the A12 Bionic, while adding support for the iPhone 17, iPhone 17 Pro and Pro Max and the iPhone Air that were released on September 19.

+iOS 27

+iOS 27 was announced on June 8, 2026. iOS 27 introduces Siri AI, a new model designed by Apple in collaboration with Google.
+Apple retained compatibility with all iPhone models that support iOS 26, including the iPhone 11, iPhone 11 Pro, iPhone 11 Pro Max, and iPhone SE (2nd generation).
+Apple Intelligence features require an Apple A17 Pro chip or newer, as found on the iPhone 15 Pro or newer.
+Even though devices may be Apple Intelligence-ready, some features such as improved Siri voices and improved on-device dictation require an Apple A19 Pro chip or newer, found on devices including iPhone Air, iPhone 17 Pro, and iPhone 17 Pro Max.